-Bonnie Hochman Rothell is the Chair of the Litigation Practice at Morris, Manning & Martin, LLP and serves on the firm’s Executive and Management Committees.
+Bonnie Hochman Rothell is a Partner and Chair of the firm's Litigation Practice.
+She also serves on the firm's Executive and Management Committees.
 Ms. Hochman Rothell has first chaired hundreds of litigation matters throughout the U.S. and has prosecuted and defended appeals to the United States Supreme Court.
-Bonnie’s clients include banks and institutional lenders, developers, holding companies, government agencies, public housing authorities, government contractors, entrepreneurs, commercial enterprises, foreign corporations and individuals.
+Her clients include banks and institutional lenders, developers, holding companies, government agencies, public housing authorities, government contractors, entrepreneurs, commercial enterprises, foreign corporations and individuals.

-Ms. Hochman Rothell has unique expertise in matters involving HUD, Fannie Mae, USDA, GNMA and Freddie Mac and private lending and mortgage originating and servicing and her advice and guidance is often sought prior to litigation in an effort to engage in risk management strategies and litigation avoidance.
-She has handled numerous creditors’ rights, lender liability types of claims, construction disputes and has extensive experience with defaulted loans, including the FHA assignment process.
+Ms. Hochman Rothell has unique expertise in multifamily and healthcare matters involving HUD, Fannie Mae, USDA, GNMA and Freddie Mac and private lending and mortgage originating and servicing and her advice and guidance is often sought prior to litigation in an effort to engage in risk management strategies and litigation avoidance.
+She has handled numerous creditors’ rights, lender liability types of claims, real estate litigation and construction disputes and has extensive experience with defaulted loans, including the FHA assignment process.

 Ms. Hochman Rothell also has extensive experience with bankruptcy and creditor’s rights matters.
 She has represented lenders, borrowers and buyers in the area of bankruptcy and workouts and is called upon frequently to assist in avoiding defaults as well as handling defaulted loans.
 She has handled numerous foreclosures.
 She regularly represents creditors in state court, bankruptcy court and federal district court and routinely conducts complex workouts and represents creditors in bankruptcy courts nationwide.